Kickboxing and Muay Thai legend Buakaw Por. Pramuk has officially announced his retirement.

 He said "If he retires from Muay Thai ,everything will end "

-"my father ,mymother ,my first muay thai trainers never asked me for money"
+" everything has happened because of the SPLIT""my father ,mymother ,my first muay thai trainers never asked me for money"

 "because of the SPLIT ,I retire from Muay Thai to end everything today "